valgaze/publishidea/docs/patterns.md

 });
 ```

 **Important:** Files are automatically scanned for viruses.
 If you call the `getData` method before the scan finishes, you might encounter a **[423 File Locked status code](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/423)**.
 This can happen with large files (but generally not a common issue).
-Check out **[Speedybot-voiceflow example](./examples/voiceflow/README.md)** for more details on implementing a retry mechanism
+You can implement a retry mechanism using an adpative card w/ the uploaded url.

 ### Restrict emails